Last updated November 24, 2021

-It is also important to mention that some of our applications use hardware accelerated rendering for the graphical user interfaces (GUI).
+It is also important to mention that many of our applications use hardware accelerated rendering for the graphical user interfaces (GUI).
 Therefore, using rather old low-end cards is not recommended.
-Instead, aim for modern middle-class solutions for best results!
+Instead, aim for modern middle-class solutions with sufficient VRAM (2 GB+) for best results!

 Operating systems for Apple computers

 We generally recommend the current version of Apple's operating system.
-Unless noted otherwise in the system requirements of a specific product, this version is best suited for current Steinberg products.
+Unless noted otherwise in the system requirements of a specific product or in the compatibility charts published in the Help Center, this version is best suited for current Steinberg products.

 Operating systems for Windows systems

-We recommend using Windows 10 for our current product range.
+We recommend using Windows 10/11 (64-bit) for our current product range.
 Please have a look at the system requirements on our website and on the product boxes for additional information!

 You can find a comprehensive article on how to optimize a Windows system here.